 Some common differences between a serum and an ampoule

-The most common differences between these two products are their consistency.
+The most common differences between an ampoule and a serum is the consistency.
 An ampoule is usually more “thicker” in consistency than serums.
 But this is not an absolute rule.
 Since this labelling is unregulated, we can’t predict how a brand would like to create their product, name it, or the consistency of the formulation.

 Should you have them both an Ampoule and a Serum in one routine?